haptork/CsaranshDB/progress.md

 - ~~Testing adding new database with comparison.~~
 - ~~Added dimensionality reduction updates to new data entries~~
+- ~~change inputs of validate to src-dir, dest-dir, meta-files (can be multiple)~~

 TODO:

-- change inputs of validate to src-dir, dest-dir, meta-files (can be multiple)
 - change input of merge to ...
+- dclust_coords missing in db viewfields.
+- umap correct params.

+15th Sep:

+WIP:

+-